aanton/slides/command-line-tools/slides.md

 ---

-Oh-My-Zsh is an open source, community-driven framework for managing your ZSH configuration.
+Oh-My-Zsh is an open source, community-driven framework for managing your Zsh configuration.
 It comes bundled with a ton of helpful functions, helpers, plugins, themes, and a few things that make you shout...

 [Project home](http://ohmyz.sh/)